Skip to content

 Relation to a CSV

-When a tabular database is imported into Edge, the rows become data point nodes, and the columns become annotation nodes which together form a taxonomy.
+When a tabular database is imported into conode, the rows become data point nodes, and the columns become annotation nodes which together form a taxonomy.

 Image title